-\subsection{Kernelization Algorithm for \tDS}
+\section{Kernelization Algorithm for \tDS}

+In this section we use the slice decomposition obtained in the last section to obtain linear kernels for \tDS \ and in the next section outline an algorithm for \tCDS.

 Given an instance $(G,k)$ of \tDS \, we first apply Lemma~\ref{lemma:approximation} and find a dominating set $D$ of $G$.
-If $|D|>\eta(H)k$ we return that $(G,k)$ is a {\sc no} instance to \tDS.
-Else, we apply Lemma~\ref{lem:slicedeco} and \begin{itemize} \item either find $(\delta_1k,\delta_2 k)$-slice decomposition; or \item a $2h$-{\sc DS}-protrusion $X$ of $G$ (or $2h$-{\sc CDS}-protrusion) of size more than $\xi_{2h}$; or \item a $h'$-protrusion of size more than $\xi_{h'}$ where $h'$ depends only on $h$. \end{itemize} In the second case we apply Lemma~\ref{lem:fiidomset}.
-Given $X$ we apply Lemma~\ref{lem:fiidomset} and obtain a boundaried graph $X'$ such that $|X'|\leq \xi_{2h}$ and $X\equiv_{\tDS,2h} X'$ ($X\equiv_{\tCDS,2h} X'$).
+If $|D|>\eta(H)k$ we return that $(G,k)$ is a {\sc no} instance of \tDS.
+Else, we apply Lemma~\ref{lem:slicedeco} and \begin{itemize} \item either find a $(\delta_1k,\delta_2 k)$-slice decomposition; or \item a $2h$-{\sc DS}-protrusion $X$ of $G$ of size more than $\xi_{2h}$; or \item a $h'$-protrusion of size more than $\xi_{h'}$ where $h'$ depends only on $h$. \end{itemize} In the second case we apply Lemma~\ref{lem:fiidomset}.
+Given $X$, by making use of Lemma~\ref{lem:fiidomset}, we obtain a boundaried graph $X'$ such that $|X'|\leq \xi_{2h}$ and $X\equiv_{\tDS} X'$.
 We also compute the translation constant $c$ between $X$ and $X'$.
 Now we replace the graph $X$ with $X'$ and obtain a new equivalent instance $(G',k+c)$.
-(Recall that $c$ is a negative integer).
+See Definition~\ref{defn:replacement} for the notion of replacement.
+(Recall that $c$ is a non-positive integer.)
 In the third case we apply the protrusion replacement lemma of~\cite[Lemma~7]{H.Bodlaender:2009ng} to obtain a new equivalent instance $(G',k')$ for $k' \leq k$ with $|V(G')| < |V(G)|$.
-We repeat this process until Lemma~\ref{lem:slicedeco} returns a slice-decomposition.
-For simplicity we denote by $(G,k)$ itself the graph on which Lemma~\ref{lem:slicedeco} returns the slice-decomposition.
-Since the number of times this process can be repeated is upper bounded by $n=|V(G)|$, we can obtain $(\delta_1k,\delta_2 k)$-slice decomposition for $(G,k)$ in polynomial time.
+We repeat this process until Lemma~\ref{lem:slicedeco} returns a slice decomposition.
+For simplicity we denote by $(G,k)$ itself the graph on which Lemma~\ref{lem:slicedeco} returns the slice decomposition.
+Since the number of times this process can be repeated is upper bounded by $n=|V(G)|$, we can obtain a $(\delta_1k,\delta_2 k)$-slice decomposition for $(G,k)$ in polynomial time.